How Lucy Letby comforted her victims’ parents as she hid evil secret

-How Lucy Letby comforted her victims’ parents as she hid evil secret: ‘Trust me I’m a nurse’
+‘Trust me, I’m a nurse’: How Lucy Letby comforted her victims’ parents as she hid evil secret

 Letby, who has been found guilty of murdering seven babies, took advantage of her position to kill in plain sight.
 But despite a 10-month trial, we’re no closer to understanding the motive behind her horrifying crimes